-(A) If the agency requests a price offer, multiply the price offered by the nonresident bidder by the percentage preference the bidder receives in its home state and add that sum to the price offered by the nonresident bidder.

-EXAMPLE: Resident (Oregon) bidder's price is \$103.
+(A) If DAS Central Purchasing requests a price offer, multiply the price offered by the nonresident bidder by the percentage preference the bidder receives in its home state and add that sum to the price offered by the nonresident bidder.
+Example: Resident (Oregon) bidder's price is \$103.
 Nonresident bidder's price is \$100.
-Percentage preference (from Summary) is five (5)

-percent.
-Multiply.05 x 100 = 5.
-Add 5 to 100 = 105, which becomes the nonresident bidder's evaluated bid price.
-Award is made to the low bid (103) of the resident bidder;
+Percentage preference (from Summary) is five (5) percent.
+Multiply.
+05 x \$100 = \$5.
+Add \$5 to \$100 = \$105, which becomes the nonresident bidder's evaluated bid price.
+Award is made to the low bid (\$103) of the resident bidder;

-(B) If the agency requests a percentage off list price offer from bidders with the award to be made to the bidder offering the greatest percentage discount, reduce the amount of the nonresident bidder's percentage offer.

-EXAMPLE: The resident (Oregon) bidder offers nine percent (9%) discount (.91 multiplier).
+(B) If DAS Central Purchasing requests a percentage off list price offer from bidders with the award to be made to the bidder offering the greatest percentage discount, reduce the amount of the nonresident bidder's percentage offer.
+Example: The resident (Oregon) bidder offers nine percent (9%) discount (.90 multiplier).
 The nonresident bidder offers ten percent (10%) discount (.90 multiplier).
 The percentage preference (from Summary) is five percent (5%).
 Adjust the nonresident bidder's offer as follows: Multiply 1.05 X .90 (nonresident's multiplier after subtracting discount) = .945 (nonresident's adjusted multiplier, after applying the reciprocal preference).
 The nonresident bidder's bid is now 0.055 or 5.5% discount from price list.
 Award is made to the low bid, in this case the greatest percentage discount, 9% discount offered by the resident Oregon bidder;